hashes4merkle/raspiblitz/README.md

 ###### SSH Download

-SCP is a SSH-like command used to transfer files.
+SFTP is a SSH-like command used to transfer files.
-If we're able to SSH into the RaspiBlitz then using SCP to transfer files should also work.
+If we're able to SSH into the RaspiBlitz then using SFTP to transfer files should also work.
-If you choose this option, RaspiBlitz will print prepared SCP commands you can copy+paste to run in a second terminal.
+If you choose this option, RaspiBlitz will print prepared SFTP commands you can copy+paste to run in a second terminal.

 This method is recommended to export to:
 * [Zap Desktop Wallet](https://github.com/LN-Zap/zap-desktop)